jpcofr/shrdlite-course-project/README-SHRDLITE.txt

            nodes.
            The function againstPhysics checks whether a given relation between two objects goes against the world's physical laws.
-           The funcion existsObjectId checks whether a given object id refers to an object that can be found in the given world.
+           The function existsObjectId checks whether a given object id refers to an object that can be found in the given world.
            The function objectDescriptions creates a mapping from each object in the world to its most concise description.